Why can't my Amazon EC2 instance join the Amazon ECS cluster?

 Check launch configurations

-Check the Amazon Machine Image (AMI) of your instance
+Check the AMI of your container instance

-These requirements are preconfigured on the Amazon ECS optimized AMI.
-It's a best practice to use an Amazon ECS optimized AMI unless your application requires a version that's not yet available in that AMI.
+These requirements are preconfigured on Amazon ECS optimized AMIs.
+It's a best practice to use an Amazon ECS optimized AMI unless your application requires a version that's not available in that AMI.
+For more information, see Retrieving Amazon ECS optimized Linux AMI metadata.

-#!/bin/bash echo ECS_CLUSTER=<cluster-name> >> /etc/ecs/ecs.config
+#!/bin/bash echo ECS_CLUSTER=cluster-name >> /etc/ecs/ecs.config

 Verify the log files